Dirt Diggers Digest Guide to Strategic Corporate Research

 Bondholder information is harder to come by than institutional shareholder data.
 The best sources are Bloomberg Professional (aka Bloomberg Terminal) and Thomson Reuters' eMAXX database.

-F. CUSTOMERS, SUPPLIERS AND FRANCHISEES
+E. CUSTOMERS, SUPPLIERS, AND FRANCHISEES

 Another approach is to take advantage of the fact that many companies will brag about their dealings with large companies on their websites and will often provide links to their major customers’ sites.
-Google allows you to search for links to a particular site, so you can enter your target company’s domain names and see what links turn up.

-See also the subscription database FactSet Supply Chain.
 If you want to know which companies supply a particular product, the best source is ThomasNet, the web successor to the Thomas Register printed reference work.

 Government Contracts